IanFinlayson/tetra/docs/frontend.md

 ```cpp
  DataType* type( );
 ```
+This function returns the data type of the node - or NULL if it does not have one.

 ```cpp
  void addChild(Node* child);
 ```
+This function adds a node as a child of another - this is probably only useful to the frontend code itself.

 ```cpp
  int numChildren( );
 ```
+This function returns the number of children that a given node has.

 ```cpp
  Node* child(int which);
 ```
+This function returns a child of a node.
+The which parameter indicates which child should be returned.
+The first child is 0, the second is 1 and so on.

 ```cpp
  void insertSymbol(Symbol sym);
 ```
+This function inserts a Symbol object into the nodes symbol table.
+Only NODE_FUNCTION nodes have symbol tables.

 ```cpp
  Symbol lookupSymbol(string name, int lineno);
 ```
+This function returns a symbol from the nodes symbol table.
+If the symbol is not found, then this function throws an Error.
+The line number parameter is used for the Error message.

 ```cpp
  bool hasSymbol(const string& name);
 ```
+This function checks to see if a symbol is in the nodes symbol table.